Default view

 If necessary, you will be instructed to provide missing documentation or advised to proceed to the next step.

-You will receive an email listing the subjects eligible for exemption request based on preliminary evaluation.
+You will receive an email listing the subjects for which you are eligible to submit subject exemption requests.

-FAQ for the subject exmption requests is here.
+FAQ for the subject exmption request forms is here.

 Submitted requests will go through several administrative review stages before being forwarded to the relevant academic department for a final decision.